-for a two-step $\alpha$-Hölder rough path $\mathbf{X}=\left(X, \mathbb{X}\right)$ with $\alpha \in \left(\frac{1}{3}, \frac{1}{2}\right]$ and path $Y$ controlled by $X$ (see \cite{RPT1, RPT2, SL1}), extend the work of Young \cite{YI} and have received numerous attentions.
-Rough integrals of controlled rough paths have been generalized to arbitrary $\alpha \in \left(0, 1\right]$ (see, e.g., \cite{RI1, RI2, RI3}).
-The well-posedness of RDEs has been discussed in various settings (see, e.g., \cite{RDE1, RPB2, RDE2, RDE3, RPJ}).
+for a two-step $\alpha$-Hölder rough path $\mathbf{X}=\left(X, \mathbb{X}\right)$ with $\alpha \in \left(\frac{1}{3}, \frac{1}{2}\right]$ and a path $Y$ controlled by $X$ (see \cites{RPT1, RPT2, SL1}), extend the work of Young \cite{YI} and have received numerous attentions.
+Rough integrals of controlled rough paths have been generalized to arbitrary $\alpha \in \left(0, 1\right]$ (see, e.g., \cites{RI1, RI2, RI3}).
+The well-posedness of RDEs has been discussed in various settings (see, e.g., \cites{RDE1, RPB2, RDE2, RDE3, RPJ}).
 Moreover, the rough path theory provides a fresh perspective on Itô's stochastic calculus theory.
-Rough integrals against an enhanced Brownian motion (and also continuous semimartingales enhanced to rough paths) coincide with stochastic integrals whenever both are well-defined (see, e.g., \cite{RPB1, RPB2}).
-It has also been extended to càdlàg semimartingales (see \cite{SM1, SM2}).
+Rough integrals against an enhanced Brownian motion (and also continuous semimartingales enhanced to rough paths) coincide with stochastic integrals whenever both are well-defined (see, e.g., \cites{RPB1, RPB2}).
+It has also been extended to càdlàg semimartingales (see \cites{SM1, SM2}).
 Hence, SDEs can be solved pathwisely as RDEs driven by an enhanced Brownian motion.
-A pathwise interpretation of SPDEs also gives rise to numerous studies of rough partial differential equations (rough PDEs) (see, e.g., \cite{RPDE1, RPDE2, RPDE3, RPDE4, RPDE5}).\\
+A pathwise interpretation of SPDEs also gives rise to numerous studies of rough partial differential equations (rough PDEs) (see, e.g., \cites{RPDE1, RPDE2, RPDE3, RPDE4, RPDE5}).\\

 Differential equations driven simultaneously by a Brownian motion $W$ and by a rough path $\mathbf{X}$ have also been studied.
-Diehl and Friz \cite{RBSDE} first studied backward stochastic differential equations with a rough drift (rough BSDEs)
+Diehl and Friz \cite{RBSDE} first study backward stochastic differential equations with rough drifts (rough BSDEs)

 for given an Itô process $S$, a deterministic vector field $g$ and a geometric rough path $\mathbf{X}$, but they restrict themselves within the case that the first unknown process $Y$ is scalar valued.
-With a flow transform to separate stochastic integration from rough integration, they first solve RDEs and the reduced (from the flow transformation) quadratic BSDEs, respectively; then they give the well-posedness of rough BSDE \eqref{inrbsde1} via the continuity of both solution maps of RDEs and quadratic BSDEs.
-Motivated by robustness problems in stochastic filtering, Crisan et al. \cite{RSDE1} first studied stochastic differential equations with a rough drift (rough SDEs) with deterministic and time-invariant coefficients
+With a flow transformation to separate stochastic integrals from rough integrals, they first solve RDEs and the reduced (from the flow transformation) quadratic BSDEs, respectively; then they give the well-posedness of rough BSDE \eqref{inrbsde1} via the continuity of both solution maps of RDEs and quadratic BSDEs.
+Motivated by robustness problems in stochastic filtering, Crisan et al. \cite{RSDE1} first study stochastic differential equations with rough drifts (rough SDEs) with deterministic and time-invariant coefficients